 REST services typically leverage JSON because the output notation is easy for people, applications, and web services to read.
 That being the case, JSON is the default input/output format for orchestration across all EnterpriseOne tools releases.
 JDE users running E1 9.2.2.4 up to 9.2.3.2 can write a custom Groovy script to convert XML or CSV to JSON before importing.
 But E1 9.2.3.3 users have it easy.
 The ability to import XML or CSV data is baked right in.

-E1 9.2.3.4 orchestrations for importing data
+E1 Tools 9.2.3.4 orchestrations for importing data

-To create a CSV import orchestration in E1 9.2.3.4, your CSV must include an FTP connection and connector for your orchestration to read.
+To create a CSV import orchestration in E1 9.2.3.4, your CSV should include an FTP connection and connector for your orchestration to read.
 Learn more about configuring the FTP connector/connection in Doc ID 2564800.1 and on learnjde.com.
 Then follow these three high-level steps:

-1. First, create a service request to import the data into the application, for example, P4210.
+- First, create a service request to import the data into the application, for example, P4210.
 You can create the request manually or by using the Orchestrator Process Recorder.

-2. Next, build an orchestration with generic JSON input.
+- Next, build an orchestration with generic JSON input.
 This way, you can test the basic service request flow before modifying the orchestration to handle CSV input.

-3. Finally, create a service request for an FTP connector.
+- Finally, create a service request for an FTP connector.
 Then, configure a transformation to iterate over the lines/records in the CSV file you have mapped.

 With template(s) in place and a bit of practice, the process becomes relatively straightforward.
+E1 9.2.x and later offer improved CSV import capabilities.
+Orchestrations can now handle larger files with more than 10,000 rows by leveraging increased JAS JVM heap allocation.

 Most JDE users are comfortable using an FTP site to retrieve the CSV file.
 However, advanced users with HTML coding expertise may choose to create an E1 Page with JavaScript to read CSV or an Excel input file.
 The E1 Page then passes the data into the orchestration.
 It's more complicated but beneficial for low numbers of records between one and 1,000 rows of data.
 You can also use Microsoft Excel with a VB script to call the orchestration to load the data.